2021 Moldovan parliamentary election: Electoral system

 The 101 seats in the Parliament are elected by party-list proportional representation in a single nationwide constituency.
 An electoral list may contain 51 to 103 candidates.
 The nationwide electoral threshold varies depending on the type of list; for single parties or organisations it is 5%; for an electoral bloc of two or more parties it is 7%.
 For independent candidates the threshold is 2%.

 Parties and coalitions

+Below is a list of the main parties and electoral blocs which contested the election:

+Competing electoral lists

 This is a list of the parties that were represented in the parliament before the elections and the parties that submitted their list for participating in it.